garrandall/popular-music-data/tracks/he-s-a-liar-bee-gees.md

 He's a liar
 He's a liar, and I should know liar
-He's a liar, and I should know - ahhh
+He's a liar, and I should know - ah

 Was it not for the man that was blocking the drive